 People who have active herpes virus should not consume much – if any – coconut due to its high arginine content.
 Arginine can aggravate herpes and bring on an outbreak.
 They should also avoid any other substance high in arginine.
 Coconut has been shown through both clinical trials and anecdotal evidence to have some anti-viral properties, but not against the herpes virus.

-US Biotek lab offers a Herpes/Papilloma Virus Panel (Blood and Swab) which tests for the presence of Epstein Barr Virus (EBV), Cytomegalorvirus (CMV), Herpes simplex Viruses (HSV 1 and HSV 2 combined), Human herpes Virus-6 (HHV-6) and Human papilloma Viruses (HPV 6, 11, 16, 18).
+A Herpes/Papilloma Virus Panel (Blood and Swab) can test for the presence of Epstein Barr Virus (EBV), Cytomegalorvirus (CMV), Herpes simplex Viruses (HSV 1 and HSV 2 combined), Human herpes Virus-6 (HHV-6) and Human papilloma Viruses (HPV 6, 11, 16, 18).